The Felix Meyer Scholarship

 Applicants will be advised of the outcome via email within 6-8 weeks after the closing date.

 - Nature of work proposed and writing sample of the proposed project (five pages.)
-Project proposals should be of a creative nature and directly linked to literature, classical or otherwise.
-Proposals can be in any language.
+Project proposals should be of a creative nature and directly linked to literature, classical or otherwise

 - Travel itinerary